FabEdge/fabedge/docs/FAQ.md

 PS: Script or manual installation will not be prompted when configuration examples are provided later.
 In addition, some parameters can only be configured in the manual installation mode, and no example of script installation is provided.

-## Can cloud pods and edge pods communicate by default?
-Can I disable it?
+## Can cloud pods and edge pods communicate to each other by default?
+Can I disable this feature?

 Yes, cloud pods and edge pods can communicate by default and you can't disable it.

 ## The traffic of cloud-edge communication is handled by the connector node.
-Is there a single point problem?
+Is there a Single Point Of Failure?

 Yes, for now there is no HA solution for connector, we're still working on it.

-## Is edge-to-edge communication enabled by default?
+## Is the edge-to-edge communication enabled by default?

-No, FabEdge uses VPN tunnel to make communication between different networks possible, but it would need some resources to establish VPN tunnels and not all edge nodes need to communicated, so to avoid unnecessary consumption, FabEdge provide community CRD to  manage communication between edge-to-edge communication.
-Check out [this](https://github.com/FabEdge/fabedge/blob/main/docs/user-guide.md#use-community) for how to use community.
+No, FabEdge uses VPN tunnel to make communication between different available networks.
+However, it will use some resources to establish VPN tunnels.
+As not all edge nodes need to communicated, FabEdge provides community CRD to  manage communication between edge-to-edge communication to avoid unnecessary consumption.
+Please check out [this](https://github.com/FabEdge/fabedge/blob/main/docs/user-guide.md#use-community) and find out how to use community.

 ## Is edge-to-edge communication possible across networks?

 Yes, but before FabEdge v0.8.0 it didn't work well.
 Since v0.8.0, we implemented hole-punching feature which can help edge nodes to establish VPN tunnels across different networks.
-This feature is disabled by default, you can enable it like following:
+This feature is disabled by default, you can enable it as following:

 ```shell
 curl https://fabedge.github.io/helm-chart/scripts/quickstart.sh | bash -s -- \